 From children’s rides with fairies, trolls and giant insects to play areas, soft-play and splash pads that would keep a child entertained all day.
 Not to mention the incredible virtual reality (VR) technology that is now in use on some of the rides.
 Whilst riding on a relatively tame roller coaster, your experience is dramatically enhanced through the use of a VR headset.
 The story on screen is perfectly synced to the roller coaster, so every twist and turn becomes part of the unfolding drama.

 Alongside the theme park, Europa-Park has both a selection of 4* hotels and a camping resort.
 I stayed in the stunning Bell Rock hotel, with a New England theme.
 It has everything from a 2* Michelin restaurant (Ammonite) to a lighthouse, to a swimming pool with a boat in it.
 And the family rooms have bunk beds in them – in the shape of boats.
-I would take my children all the way to Germany just to allow them to sleep in these beds, they’re that good.
+I would take my children to Germany just to allow them to sleep in these beds, they’re that good.

 The Camp Resort is equally stunning, offering both glamping and camping options.
 It has its own restaurants and barbecue areas and is located right next to a swimming lake.
 I can’t think of anything better than a morning dip in here before heading to the park.